 To be CCSS-aligned, speaking and listening must be integrated into lessons, items, and tasks.
 These must reflect a progression of communication skills required for college- and career-readiness, as outlined in the standards (see IMET).
-If grade six students are able to listen objectively to others, evaluate what they are learning, refine their opinions based on their reflections and voice their own confusion/misunderstandings, their learning becomes deeper and more meaningful.
+If grade seven students are able to listen objectively to others, evaluate what they are learning, refine their opinions based on their reflections and voice their own confusion/misunderstandings, their learning becomes deeper and more meaningful.
 They are exposed, at this level, to varied opinions, and must learn how to determine the validity of evidence provided by others as well as to provide evidence for their own choices and opinions (CCSS).

 GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING 6a.
-Comprehension and Collaboration.
-Materials provide a language framework for student participation in academic conversations, including the ability to: 4) extensive 3) sufficient 2) some 1) weak Prepare for a collaborative discussion where text is cited to support ideas, explicitly drawing on that preparation by referring to evidence on the topic Follow rules for collegial discussions, setting specific goals Rating Pending and deadlines and defining individual rolesDemonstrate an understanding of multiple perspectives Interpret information presented in diverse media Evaluate the validity of a speaker's claim Pose and respond to specific questions Use accurate, grade-appropriate conversational, general academic, and domain-specific words and phrases
+Comprehension and Collaboration .
+Materials provide a language framework for student participation in academic conversations, including the ability to: 4) extensive 3) sufficient 2) some • Prepare for a collaborative discussion where text is cited to support ideas, explicitly drawing on that preparation by referring to evidence on the topic 1) weak Rating Pending Follow rules for collegial discussions, tracking progress toward specific goals and deadlines and defining individual roles • Demonstrate understanding of multiple perspectives Interpret information presented in diverse media and explain how certain ideas clarify a topic • Evaluate the validity and soundness of a speaker's claim Pose questions that elicit elaboration and lead to the development of further specific questions Use accurate, grade-appropriate conversational, general academic, and domain-specific words and phrases

 GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING 6b.
 Presentation of Knowledge and Ideas.
-Materials provide a language framework for student planning of effective presentations, focusing on: How to present claims and findings, sequencing ideas logically and using pertinent descriptions, facts, and details How to use multimedia components and visual displays How to adapt speech to a variety of contexts and tasks 4) extensive 3) sufficient 2) some 1) weak Rating Pending OVERALL RATING: 4) extensive evidence 3) sufficient ent evidence 2) some evidence 1) weak evidence SUMMARY STATEMENT (Explain why the materials recei ived this overall rating):
+Materials provide a language framework for student planning of effective presentations, focusing on: How to present claims and findings, emphasizing salient points in a focused, coherent manner using pertinent descriptions, facts, and details How to use multimedia components and visual displays How to adapt speech to a variety of contexts and tasks 4) extensive 3) sufficient 2) some 1) weak Rating Pending OVERALL RATING: 4) extensive evidence 3) sufficient evidence 2) some evidence 1) weak evidence SUMMARY STATEMENT (Explain why the materials received this overall rating):